wsafight/fixi/README.md

 * No `package.json`
 * No build step

-The fixi project consists of three total files:
+The fixi project consists of three files:

 * `fixi.js`, the code for the library
 * `test.html`, the test suite for the library